-Variously described by reviewers as “trippy”, “dreamy”, “cinematic”, “stylishly hip” and “deeply exotic”, award winning Turkish Canadian world music group Minor Empire has racked up a lengthy list of plaudits for its seamless blend of traditional music and modern sounds.
-Its debut album, Second Nature, earned it a Canadian Folk Music Award for World Group of the Year, an Indie Music Award for Favorite World Artist of the Year, a nomination for the About.com World Music Readers Choice Award and number one spot on the Canadian World music radio charts.
+Variously described by reviewers as “trippy”, “dreamy”, “cinematic”, “stylishly hip” and “deeply exotic”, award winning Turkish Canadian world music group Minor Empire has racked up a lengthy list of plaudits for its seamless blend of Turkish traditional music and modern sounds.
+Its debut album, Second Nature, earned it a Canadian Folk Music Award for World Group of the Year, an Indie Music Award for Favourite World Artist of the Year, a nomination for the About.com World Music Readers Choice Award and number one spot on the Canadian World music radio charts.

-Exclaim praised the debut album for its “slinky, duby, knotty rhythms”.
-Le Devoir called the sound “refined” and said “Ozman weaves a most beautiful music from her roots”.
-Songlines praised “Ozman’s pure and sinuous vocals” and the “percussion that simmers with delicious intensity”.
-CBC Radio said “the album marked an important way forward for world music”.
+Minor Empire’s sound is defined by the dreamy vocals of Ozgu Ozman which soar above a bed of pulsating grooves and organic instrumentation to create the airy psychedelic vibe.
+Exclaim praised the group for its “slinky, duby, knotty Turkish rhythms”.
+Le Devoir called their sound “refined” and said “Ozman weaves a most beautiful music from her Turkish roots”.
+Songlines UK praised “Ozman’s pure and sinuous vocals” and the “percussion that simmers with delicious intensity”.
+CBC Radio said, Minor Empire has “marked an important way forward for Turkish and world music”.

 The group has recently created a fresh, conceptually-inspired sophomore album.
 With a lyrical worldview that addresses the turmoil of modern realities – mass migrations, cultural dissolution, and the resettlement of a spiritually homeless generation, the project is aptly named “Uprooted”.
 As a record of the voyage of the spirit, this album accesses springs of hope and passion through poignant imagery and epic tapestries of aural feast.
 The resulting sonic world oscillates between epic, intimate and inspirational episodes.